 The Three Hostages is another of the unsuccessful projects at which Hitchcock took a crack after making Marnie.
 The film was an adaptation of John Buchan's 1924 novel of the same name in which a government plans to crack down on a criminal gang on a certain date.
 The gang catches wind of the plan and kidnaps three children to regain some leverage against the government.

 Hitchcock announced the project, but he ended up eventually abandoning it over difficulties in obtaining the screen rights and concerns over the script's reliance on hypnotism as a plot device.
 He later said, "I feel you cannot put hypnotism on the screen and expect it to hold water.
 It is a condition too remote from the audience's own experiences."

 In 1969, Hitchcock planned to make a triumphant comeback after a string of films that received middling commercial and critical reactions by making Kaleidoscope (also referred to as Frenzy), a grisly tale of a serial rapist and murderer.
 The film was set to feature a handsome young killer who lured women to their death; Hitchcock considered it a prequel to his 1943 tour de force Shadow of a Doubt.
 The script included some elements—including necrophilia and the use of acid baths to dispose of bodies—that Hitchcock had pulled from newspaper reports about notorious British criminals.

-Hitchcock actually shot an hour or so of silent test footage, but Universal nixed the film since it didn't think audiences would warm to a sex-and-murder-filled flick that featured a serial killer as its protagonist.
-Hitchcock was irritated about having to abandon the project, but he revived a few plot points and one of the working titles when he made 1972's Frenzy, a serial-killer tale that may have been the last great Hitchcock film in spite of a decidedly mediocre cast.
+Hitchcock actually shot an hour or so of silent test footage, but Universal nixed the film as it didn't think audiences would warm to a sex- and murder-filled flick that featured a serial killer as its protagonist.
+Hitchcock was irritated about having to abandon the project, but he revived a few plot points and one of the working titles when he made 1972's Frenzy, a serial killer tale that may have been the director's last great film in spite of a decidedly mediocre cast.